sayyam/carouselview/README.md

 ### Include following code in your layout:

-The layout implementation is same regardless of whether you are using Java Or kotlin
+The layout is same regardless of whether you are using Java Or kotlin

 ```xml
     <com.synnapps.carouselview.CarouselView